cdibbs/angular-typed-storage/README.md

 }
 ```

-The view models would all be exported via `index.ts` "Barrels" (see [Angular glossary](https://angular.io/docs/ts/latest/guide/glossary.html)):
+The models would all be exported via `index.ts` "barrels".

 ```typescript
 export * from './user-view-model.ts';